tim-shand/www-tshand-com/src/content/post/an-introduction/index.md

 ## Next Steps

-I'm very excited and optimistic about where I'm heading.
+I'm excited and optimistic about where I'm heading.
 I'm currently taking a [DevOps Bootcamp](https://www.udemy.com/course/the-complete-devops-bootcamp/) course on Udemy by [Kode Kloud](https://kodekloud.com/) to get myself up to date with terminology and concepts.
-Having existing experience with Azure, I aim to pursue courses related to that also.
+Having previous experience with Azure, I aim to pursue courses related to that also.
 From there, the plan is to go deep into containerization, Kubernetes and cloud architectures.

 Onwards and upwards!